ycc140/fastapi_messaging/README.md

 This part talks about the OrderService architecture and design patterns that are used and the resulting directory structure of the implementation.

 #### [Part 3: OrderService usage of RabbitMQ](https://medium.com/@wilde.consult/elaborate-microservice-async-example-with-fastapi-rabbitmq-mongodb-and-redis-part3-d73393739277)
-This part talks abour RabbitMQ integration with FastAPI.
+This part talks about RabbitMQ integration with FastAPI.

 #### [Part 4: PaymentService Architecture and Design patterns](https://medium.com/@wilde.consult/elaborate-microservice-async-example-with-fastapi-rabbitmq-mongodb-and-redis-part4-e50b22ce0a04)
 This part talks about the PaymentService architecture and design patterns that are used and the resulting directory structure of the implementation.